AutodeskGames/stingray-docs/source/interactive_help/playtesting/optimize_memory.md

 # Optimize memory usage

-Your game needs to load your project's resources into memory in order to render them or work with the data they contain.
-And every device that can run your game has a hard limit on the amount of memory it makes available.
-This implies a limit on both the quantity and size of the resources the game can load at any given time.
+Your interactive application needs to load your project's resources into memory in order to render them or work with the data they contain.
+And every device that can run your app has a hard limit on the amount of memory it makes available.
+This implies a limit on both the quantity and size of the resources the engine can load at any given time.
 Needless to say, these limits are especially low on mobile devices.
-However, even on 64-bit PCs and consoles, memory becomes increasingly precious as the scope of your game project increases.
+However, even on 64-bit PCs and consoles, memory becomes increasingly precious as the scope of your project increases.

-It is critical to ensure that your game never runs out of memory.
-If your game needs more memory that it can get from the operating system, it is likely to crash immediately and be terminated by the operating system before the engine even has a chance to respond.
+It is critical to ensure that your app never runs out of memory.
+If the engine needs more memory that it can get from the operating system, it is likely to crash immediately and be terminated by the operating system before the engine even has a chance to respond.

-Rather than ignore memory usage until your game gets so heavy that it crashes, a more proactive approach establishes budgets and best practices from the beginning of the project, and monitors the actual usage throughout the development cycle.
+Rather than ignore memory usage until your project gets so heavy that it crashes, a more proactive approach establishes budgets and best practices from the beginning of the project, and monitors the actual usage throughout the development cycle.
 This avoids panic in the final stages before release.

-This page presents some tips and techniques for reducing the amount of memory your game needs.
+This page presents some tips and techniques for reducing the amount of memory your project needs.
 These fall into three main categories:

 -	Loading only the resources you need, only at the time you need them.
 -	Reducing the size in memory of individual assets or groups of assets, typically by trading off some quality.
--	Disabling or minimizing subsystems that you don't intend to use in your game.
+-	Disabling or minimizing subsystems that you don't intend to use in your app.

 ## Set budgets or quotas

 Before you begin optimizing and minimizing memory usage, it's helpful to have a clear idea of the targets you're trying to reach.

 Your overall budget will depend on the specs for the hardware devices that you want to support.
 From this, you have to subtract the memory used by the operating system.
-Then, subtract a large percentage to account for memory space used by other apps -- you cannot simply assume that your game is the only app running on the device.
+Then, subtract a large percentage to account for memory space used by other apps -- you cannot simply assume that your interactive app is the only thing running on the device.
 Finally, shave off an extra percentage to give yourself the comfort of some extra "headroom".
 Depending on how safe you want to be from unpredictable crashes, your overall target might be a quarter of the available device memory, or even less.

-Once you have an idea of the overall budget for the game as a whole, you may also find it useful to divide the total into smaller budgets for different subsystems or different kinds of resources, such as textures, audio, meshes.
-The numbers here are likely to vary depending on the kind of game you intend to develop.
-For example, if the aesthetic of your game involves intentionally low-poly art but complex music and audio cues, you may need to assign a larger budget to your audio resources as a percentage of the overall budget than you do for games that are heavy on visuals.
+Once you have an idea of the overall budget for the app as a whole, you may also find it useful to divide the total into smaller budgets for different subsystems or different kinds of resources, such as textures, audio, meshes.
+The numbers here are likely to vary depending on the kind of content you intend to develop.
+For example, if the aesthetic of your project involves intentionally low-poly art but complex music and audio cues, you may need to assign a larger budget to your audio resources as a percentage of the overall budget than you do for experiences that are heavy on visuals.
 These budgets do not need to be absolute rules and may be subject to negotiation over the course of your project, but if you have multiple team members working on different areas of the project, setting some rough expectations up front can help the teams collaborate more smoothly.

 ## Monitor runtime usage

-If you don't have clear data about the real memory usage of your game at runtime, you won't be able to identify where the problems are that you need to solve.
+If you don't have clear data about the real memory usage of your app at runtime, you won't be able to identify where the problems are that you need to solve.
 Without data, you can easily spend time and effort in the wrong places: for example, aggressively reducing your texture quality even though your problems are really caused by enormous, highly detailed models.

-It's also essential to evaluate the memory used in the game at runtime, because the size in memory of a resource is often very different from the size of the resource on disk.
+It's also essential to evaluate the memory used in the engine at runtime, because the size in memory of a resource is often very different from the size of the resource on disk.
 For example, image textures in your project folder will often be stored on disk in a compressed *.png* format that can make the files tiny on disk.
 However, in runtime memory the texture data are uncompressed and take up much more space than you might expect from their file size.

-There are several console commands you can use to get information about the memory usage in your game:
+There are several console commands you can use to get information about the memory usage in the engine:

--	`memory_tree`: Prints to the ~{ Log Console }~ a hierarchical tree of all memory allocated by different sub-systems within your game.
+-	`memory_tree`: Prints to the ~{ Log Console }~ a hierarchical tree of all memory allocated by different sub-systems within the engine.

 	![Memory tree output](../images/command_memory_tree.png)

--	`memory_resources`: Prints to the ~{ Log Console }~ a list of the memory taken up by the resources loaded into your game, organized by type.
+-	`memory_resources`: Prints to the ~{ Log Console }~ a list of the memory taken up by the resources loaded into the engine, organized by type.

 	![Memory resources "all" output](../images/command_memory_resources.png)